Centipedegrass Lawn Maintenance Guide

 Aeration may be the answer if you’re experiencing any of these issues.
 Core aeration creates small holes in your lawn’s soil to allow air, nutrients, and water to reach the roots.

-Generally, you should aerate your lawn once a year.
+Generally, you should aerate your lawn once a year (though aeration frequency depends on several factors).
 Wait until the last frost has passed and the turf has greened up; better yet, wait until summer when your grass grows strong.
 This will allow your turf to bounce back quickly from this invasive procedure.

 Pro tip: Don’t aerate if you’ve just applied pre-emergent herbicides.
 Pre-emergent herbicides create a barrier against weeds, and disrupting the soil will make them less effective.
 Put off pre-emergent applications or aerate beforehand.